 We should also remember Namib of its mesmerizing beauty and unique ecological significance.
 Its vast dunes, shaped by the wind over millions of years, create a landscape like no other.
-In Spite of that as an explorer you can also discover the rich biodiversity, wildfires, fascinating adaptations, and the allure of adventure that the Namib Desert offers to travelers and nature enthusiasts.
+In Spite of that as an explorer you can also discover the rich biodiversity, wildlifes, fascinating adaptations, and the allure of adventure that the Namib Desert offers to travelers and nature enthusiasts.

-7 Interesting things to do in the Namib Desert
+7 Interesting Things to do in the Namib Desert

 1. Visit Sossusvlei